fibo/fa-svg-icon/README.md

 Files *fa-brands.js*, *fa-regular.js*, *fa-solid.js* contain original
 Font Awesome code and are consumed by `npm run build` script to create source files.

 Icon names are camelized: for example Font Awesome name `address-book` is converted into `addressBook` for JavaScript compatibility.

+Identifiers that starts with a number, like *500px* are enclosed in quotes to avoid parsing error: *Identifier directly after number*.

 ## License